Wild Gardens of Acadia Intern

 8. Perform other duties as assigned.

-Requirements: Applicant must have appropriate personal footwear (closed-toe hiking shoes or boots) and raingear.
-Applicant will be provided with Wild Gardens uniform shirts, hat, fleece jacket, nametag, and personal protective equipment.
+Requirements: Applicant will be provided with Wild Gardens uniform shirts, a pair of boots or shoes for use on the job, rain jacket, hat, fleece jacket, nametag, and personal protective equipment.
+Rain pants are not provided.
 Applicant must wear tidy, non-ripped clothing while working in the Gardens.
+Selected finalist may be required to submit proof of COVID vaccinations to comply with federal workspace requirements.

 To Apply: Email cover letter, resume, and the names and contact information for three references to Stephanie Clement at firstname.lastname@example.org.